 The second subset is formed in order to capture all processes that take up a certain area and are thus subject to the area constraint at the given site.
 These processes are identified by the parameter area-per-cap set in table Process, if at the same time a value for area is set in table Site.
 The tuple set is defined as:

 '''

+process tuples for area rule

 m.pro_area_tuples = pyomo.Set(

-within=m.stfm.sitm.pro,

-initialize=m.proc_area.index,
+within=m.stf m.sit m.pro,

+initialize=tuple(m.proc_area_dict.keys()),

 doc='Processes and Sites with area Restriction')

 '''